Make the most of your bigblu broadband data usage

 Many smartphone apps and bits of software (even websites) consume data in the background even if you don’t think you’re using them or viewing them.
 Developers are dreaming up new, dynamic and innovative apps every day and trying them is all part of the fun of using the Internet, but some of them are very data intensive.
 If you feel you’re using too much data, or your data allowance goes quicker than you think it should, take time to look at what apps are live on your phone and could be using up your allowance even when you think your phone or tablet is in standby mode.
 If you need any help setting any of this up, talk to our Tech Support Team.

 As a general rule, watching videos, and streaming online or TV content over the Internet consumes very large amounts of data.
 Many younger people these days routinely watch their favourite TV programs on YouTube, even when they could watch them just as easily on terrestrial or satellite TV (where there’s no data implication).
 If you’re a family, and you’re struggling with your data consumption, set some house rules about YouTube, Netflix and similar data-hungry websites.

 Stick like glue to your data consumption

-If you’re concerned about your data consumption, or want to see how your data allowance is being consumed, there’s a number of ways you can do this:
+If you’re concerned about your data consumption or want to see how your data allowance is being consumed, there are a number of ways you can do this: